bmilde/digiling21/README.md

 else:

-*break* can be used to abort a loop. *continue* can be used to break the current flow through the loop.
+*break* can be used to abort a loop. *continue* can be used to break the current flow through the loop to restart the next iteration at the top of the loop.

 exercise loops #1
 Guessing game exercise: (while loop with break statement)